sukrucildirr/INTELLECT-MATH/sft/docs/tulu1_tulu2.md

 ### Model preparation

-Generally, most huggingface-compatible causal language models should work fine with our codebase, potentially with some adjusting for different tokenizers etc. Some models may require addtional requests to download.
+Generally, most huggingface-compatible causal language models should work fine with our codebase, potentially with some adjusting for different tokenizers etc. Some models may require additional requests to download.
 E.g., for LLaMa 1 and 2, please consult [the Hugging Face documentation](https://huggingface.co/docs/transformers/model_doc/llama) for requesting access and converting them to a huggingface-compatible format.

 ### Finetuning